 For example, if your form fields were labeled like this:

-Then, the column names on your sheet should be labeled exactly the same.
+Then, the column names on your sheet should be labeled the same.

-- The arrangement of the form fields on your form won’t matter even if you have other fields in between.
-What’s important is to ensure that the Field Labels and Column Names match.
+- The arrangement of the form fields on your form won’t matter, even if you have other fields in between.
+What’s important is to ensure that the form field labels and spreadsheet column names match.

-- The widget only supports the following fields:
+- The widget only supports the following form elements:

 - Full Name